Claiming a social welfare payment

 Rules

-To apply for a social welfare payment, you must fill in an application form and provide other supporting documentation.
-The information and documents you must submit depend on the payment and your personal circumstances.
-However, in general you must submit some documents when you apply for a payment.
+To apply for a social welfare payment, you must fill in an application form and usually you will have to provide other supporting documentation.

 If you apply for, or are currently getting a social welfare payment (including Child Benefit) you may be asked to register for a Public Services Card.
+A Public Services Card helps you to prove your identity when you access public services such as getting social welfare payments.

 Adult and child dependents